Thorvaldsens Museum

 Vivid colours and grand architectural design characterise the museum, which houses the works of the world-famous Danish sculptor Bertel Thorvaldsen.

 A tour of the museum reveals a very special opportunity to enjoy world-class art and architecture.
-Located at Slotsholmen in the heart of Copenhagen the museum is very close to some of the most popular attractions of the city houses the work of the world-famous Danish sculptor Bertel Thorvaldsen (1770-1844).
+The museum houses the work of the world-famous Danish sculptor Bertel Thorvaldsen (1770-1844).

 Their free audio guide offers visitors a glimpse into the history of the sculptures which represents Roman gods and famous historical personages.